usymmij/boston-cream/README.md

 > 3D rendering is a common modern computing task, relevant in many different applications from animation to engineering.
 It consumes a significant number of clock cycles / computing time on generalized hardware, so it is often desirable to offload the task to a secondary, specialized microprocessor.
 > Graphics cards are microcontrollers that are purpose built to handle parallelizable tasks, including graphics rendering.
 It contains its own microprocessor, the GPU, as well as its own memory and I/O.
 > The DE10-Standard doesn't any specialized parallelization hardware, but we can still run the software on it, albeit slowly.

+> Common uses of 3D rendering exist on workstations, but there are embedded applications as well.
+> Many modern vehicles come with screens, and it may be desirable to include some 3D rendering
+> capability to that system.
+> The goal of this project is not targeted towards a specific application,
+> but more towards a generalized system that can be used in a wide range of scenarios.

 > In this project, we'll build a simple 3D graphics engine on the DE10-Standard.
 It will show a torus on a monitor using the VGA port, and provide controls to rotate the torus.